ECU Graduate School - Admitted Student Checklist

 - Select the Email link on the right side of the page to access your Piratemail account

-- Then select "Student E-mail” in the right column
+- Then select "Student E-mail”

 - Enter Your PiratelD and passphrase (password)